Ground Rent Escalation Clauses & Ground Rent Doubling Every 25 Years

 Take action now – we are specialists in this area.

 If you believe that you have suffered a significant loss or damage at the hands of your solicitor as a result of buying a leasehold property with a ground rent escalation clause then it is best to seek advice as you may wish to sue your solicitor for negligence, but may also be fearful of going up against a legal practitioner.
 For example, their insurance will often allow for an expensive legal team to assist them as a defendant.
 Such legal assistance will also be well-versed in the defences used when a solicitor is sued for negligence.

 At Matthew Wilkinson Solicitors, we have a wealth of experience to draw from that will help conciliate this possible advantage.
-Matthew Wilkinson himself has nearly 30 years’ experience with handling solicitor’s negligence claims and Matthew Wilkinson Solicitors deal with cases of this specialism on a daily basis.
+Matthew Wilkinson himself has nearly 30 years’ experience with handling solicitor’s negligence claims and Matthew Wilkinson Solicitors frequently deal with cases of ground rent doubling every 25 years or less.

 Make A Free Enquiry Now!

 With most legal matters It is better to take action sooner rather than later.
-We know that contacting a Solicitor can create anxiety itself, which is why you can contact us without any obligation.
+We know that contacting a Solicitor can create anxiety itself, which is why you can contact us without any obligation or cost.

 or contact us via email on firstname.lastname@example.org we’ll have a no obligation chat with you about what you need and what you hope to achieve.
 We’ll happily answer any questions or queries you have and give you advice on how to progress your matter.